270aldo/ngx-genesis-chat/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Continuous Integration

+Pull requests trigger a GitHub Actions workflow that installs dependencies and executes linting.
+Any available tests are also run automatically.
+Optional build steps exist for desktop or mobile targets when corresponding `npm` scripts are defined.